carlesgutierrez/carlesgutierrez.github.io/_posts/research/2013-07-11-reasearch-post-worshops-Code.md

 <figure class="half">
 	<img src="loveyourCode_workhsop.jpg">
 </figure>
-s

 I`ve studied computer science and code should be my main tool but was not.
 I had started with OpenCv and I had learned how to use CCTV cameras in my projects thanks to [Theo Watson ViddeoIntput library](http://www.muonics.net/school/spring05/videoInput/).
 After that and before to start to put in practice my studies in "serious companies" I deciced to learn by my own.
 I discovered OF (Openframeworks) a set of coding example really easy and usefull to do what ever you imagine.
 Then I`ve keep there for a long...
 Until now.
 My guess, is that others can do the same.
-Not only from computer science background, from anywhere >> Artist, Designers, Architecs, kids, and any type of creative person capable to learn.
+Not only from computer science background, from anywhere: Artist, Designers, Architecs, kids, and any type of creative person capable to learn.

 So, sometimes, I prepare some workshops about how to Creative Code, Computer Vision and other tools related.